Covid 19 coronavirus: Covid-19 testing at Port of Tauranga

-With confirmed cases of Covid-19 in Auckland and Tokoroa, the port and maritime community is being targeted for testing to rule it out as a source of the virus.
+The port and maritime community is being targeted for Covid-19 testing to rule it out as a source of the virus.

 required by law to get a test for Covid-19.